-HDR as a viewing format is still relatively new in the world of post-production and it can be tricky to know what you're looking at.
-Below, we'll go over some tips to make sure your assets look as good and as accurate as possible.
+HDR as a viewing format is still relatively new in the world of post-production, and it can be tricky to know what you're looking at.
+Below, we'll go over some tips to ensure your assets look as good and as accurate as possible.

-Please note: HDR assets uploaded previous to the release of HDR support will not playback in HDR.
-Please upload these assets again to see them playback in HDR.
+Please note: HDR assets uploaded previously to the release of HDR support will not playback in HDR.
+Please upload these assets again to see them play back in HDR.

 Rtings.com is also a good resource for reviews and recommended settings for a wide variety of consumer displays.

 Ensuring mobile devices look correct for HDR playback is simpler than with TVs, but there are some considerations to be aware of.

 First, make sure the brightness on display is set to 100 or max.

 Next, under Settings > Display & Brightness, make sure True Tone and Night Shift are turned off.
 These settings adjust your display color and may alter the look of the HDR asset you are playing back.